-Animal Welfare for youth: Part 5 – Natural Living
+Animal welfare for youth: Part 5 – Natural Living

-This is the fifth in a series of articles from Michigan State University Extension aimed to help club leaders discuss animal welfare concepts with youth.
+This is the fifth in a series of articles from Michigan State University Extension aimed to help 4-H club leaders discuss animal welfare concepts with youth.
 In Part 1, animal welfare was defined, Part 2 provided an outline of the Five Freedoms, Part 3 introduced the Three Circles Model, and Part 4 detailed Basic Health and Functioning in model.
 Part 5 will break down the second circle of the model, Natural Living.
-The ideas presented here can be used with any 4-H animal science project because the questions and concepts apply to all species, including livestock, dairy, poultry, rabbits and cavies, companion animals, goats, and horses and ponies.
+The ideas presented here can be used with any 4-H animal science project because the questions and concepts apply to all species, including beef, sheep, swine, dairy, poultry, rabbits and cavies, companion animals, goats, and horses and ponies.

 Defining Natural Living

 To review the definition from Part 3, Natural Living emphasizes that animals should be able to lead reasonably natural lives.
 This includes being able to perform important, normal behaviors (e.g., dust bathing for chickens or rooting for swine) and to have some natural elements in their environment (e.g., sunlight, fresh air or social contact for herd species).
-This concept relates back to the freedom to express normal behavior.
+This concept most closely relates back to the freedom to express normal behavior.

 Satisfying this need for animals may not be as easy as Basic Health and Functioning.
 Allowing animals the space and appropriate environment to perform natural behaviors is not always how production facilities are designed.
 For example, cattle are grazing animals, but very few dairies have the space, fencing or means to allow a herd to graze.
-Even if a dairy does have space, the grazing season is limited by geography and weather, so it may not be a viable option year around.
+Even if a dairy does have space, the grazing season is limited by geography and weather, so it may not be a viable option year round.
 Another example would be roosting or perching for poultry.
 Perching is an important, natural behavior for poultry because it elevates them off the ground.
-This makes it easier to look out for ground predators, like foxes or raccoons, and also gives them a safer space to rest.
+This makes it easier to look out for ground predators, like foxes or raccoons, and gives them a safer space to rest.
 Because this is such an important behavior, poultry will perch or roost wherever they can, like on a water or food line, if other appropriate places are not supplied.
-These lines are not designed to hold the weight of birds displaying this normal behavior and may break, causing damange to the housing unit and possibly the birds.
+These lines are not designed to hold the weight of birds displaying this normal behavior and may break, causing damage to the housing unit and possibly the birds.

 Back to the Five Freedoms

-Natural behaviors improving welfare: Dairy calves naturally want to feed multiple times per day in small meals where they are allowed to suckle.
+Dairy calves naturally want to feed multiple times per day in small meals where they are allowed to suckle.
 Using an artificial teat, allowing the calves to suckle and having more frequent feeding is very beneficial and meets the natural needs of the calf.
 Suckling leads to a greater release of digestive hormones, smaller, more frequent meals will lead to the calf drinking more overall, and the combination of these benefits helps the calf gain weight and grow more quickly.